Azure-Samples/ms-identity-javascript-nodejs-tutorial/3-Authorization-II/2-call-api-b2c/README.md

     npm install
 ```

-### Register the sample application(s) with your Azure Active Directory tenant
+### Registration

-:warning: This sample comes with a pre-registered application for testing purposes.
-If you would like to use your own **Azure AD B2C** tenant and application, follow the steps below to register and configure the application in the **Azure portal**.
+:warning: This sample comes with a pre-registered application for demo purposes.
+If you would like to use your own **Azure AD B2C** tenant and application, follow the steps below to register and configure the application on **Azure portal**.
 Otherwise, continue with the steps for [Running the sample](#running-the-sample).

-### Choose the Azure AD B2C tenant where you want to create your applications
+### Choose the Azure AD tenant where you want to create your applications

-As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. If your account is present in more than one Azure AD B2C tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD B2C tenant.